Create Greater Space Through Clever Design

 The less the better

 Loads of stuff in a small space can overwhelm it, regardless of how obvious it seems.
-When fewer pieces of furniture are scattered throughout a room, it will appear cleaner, more organized, and more spacious, says interior designer Christian Oshiro.
+When you scatter fewer pieces of furniture throughout a room, it appears cleaner, more organized, and more spacious, says interior designer Christian Oshiro.
+Create greater space.

 Check your window coverings